-Through a Financial Advisor Through a Financial Advisor Contact your advisor using the method that is most convenient for you.
+How to Open an Account How to Add to Your Account Through a Financial Advisor Through a Financial Advisor Contact your advisor using the method that is most convenient for you.
 Contact your advisor using the method that is most convenient for you.
 By Check By Check Call or write us for an account application, or visit www.libertystreetfunds.com.
 Complete the application (and other required documents).
-Mail us your application (and other required documents) and a check. write us a letter.
+Mail us your application (and other required documents) and a check.
+Fill out an investment slip from a confirmation or write us a letter.
+Write your account number on your check.
+Mail us the slip (or your letter) and the check.
 Regular Mail: Liberty Street Funds P.O.
-Box 2175 Milwaukee, WI 53201-2175 Overnight Delivery: Liberty Street Funds 235 W. Galena Street Milwaukee, WI 53212 The Fund does not consider the U.S. Postal Service or other independent delivery services to be its agents.
+Box 2175 Milwaukee, Wisconsin 53201-2175 Overnight Delivery: Liberty Street Funds 235 W. Galena Street Milwaukee, Wisconsin 53212 The Fund does not consider the U.S. Postal Service or other independent delivery services to be its agents.